-Trade Receivables And Other Assets
+(2) Trade Receivables, Receivables From Affiliated Companies And Other Assets

-Trade receivables and other assets have a residual term of less than one year, as in the previous year.
+Trade receivables, receivables from affiliated companies and other assets have a residual term of less than one year, as in the previous year.

-(3) Receivables Due From Affiliated Companies
+(3) Receivables From Affiliated Companies

-Receivables from affiliated companies of EUR 4,835,000 (previous year: EUR 6,630,000) include trade receivables from MOBOTIX CORP, New York, USA, of EUR 981,000 (previous year: EUR 2,607,000) and in the amount of EUR 3,853,000 (previous year: EUR 4,023,000) from other companies in the Konica Minolta Group, in whose consolidated financial statements MOBOTIX AG is included by way of full consolidation; in this respect, a consolidated statement in the consolidated financial statements of MOBOTIX AG itself is also prepared in the annual and consolidated financial statements of MOBOTIX AG.
-Receivables from affiliated companies have a residual term of less than one year, as in the previous year.
+Receivables from affiliated companies of EUR 3,662,000 (previous year: EUR 4,276,000) include trade receivables from companies of the Konica Minolta Group, in whose consolidated financial statements MOBOTIX AG is included by way of full consolidation; in this respect, a consolidated statement in the consolidated financial statements of MOBOTIX AG itself is produced in the consolidated financial statements of MOBOTIX AG.